-WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants that along with certain financial irregularities were identified (appropriate financial impact of which has been taken on the fund position of the school) and certain procedural findings were also noted (appropriate instructions against which have been given in this order), the funds available with the school to carry out its operations for the academic session 2018-2019 and payment of salaries as per the recommendations of 7th CPC are sufficient.
+WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team Charted Accountants that along with certain financial irregularities were identified (appropriate financial impact of which has been taken on the fund position of the school) and certain procedural findings were also noted (appropriate instructions against which have been given in this order), the funds available with the school to carry out its operations for the academic session 2019-2020 and payment of salaries as per the recommendations of 7th CPC are sufficient.
 Accordingly, the fee increase proposal of the school may be rejected.

-And whereas, the relevant materials were put before Director of Education for consideration and who after considering all material on record has found that the school has sufficient funds for payment of salaries as per the recommendations of 7th CPC and meeting the expenses for the financial year 2018-2019.
+And whereas, the relevant materials were put before Director of Education for consideration and who after considering all material on record has found that the school has sufficient funds for payment of salaries as per the recommendations of 7th CPC and meeting the expenses for the financial year 2019-2020.
 Since the school has accumulated surplus funds, increasing fee from students would result in profiteering and commercialisation of education.
-Therefore, Director (Education) rejects the proposal submitted by the school for enhancement of fee for the academic session 2018-2019.
+Therefore, Director (Education) rejects the proposal submitted by the school for enhancement of fee for the academic session 2019-2020.

-Accordingly, it is hereby conveyed that the proposal for enhancement of fee for session 2018-2019 of Maharaja Aggarsain Adarsh Public School (School ID-1411231), Pitampura, Delhi - 110034 has been rejected by the Director of Education.
+Accordingly, it is hereby conveyed that the proposal for enhancement of fee for session 2019-2020 of Maharaja Aggarsain Adarsh Public School (School ID-1411231), Pitampura, Delhi-110034 has been rejected by the Director of Education.
 Further, the management of said school is hereby directed under section 24(3) of DSEA, 1973 to comply with the following directions:

-- Not to increase any fee/charges during FY 2018-2019.
-As the school has already charged increased fee during FY 2018-2019, the school should make necessary adjustments from future fee/refund the amount of excess fee collected, if any, as per the convenience of the parents. - 2.
+- Not to increase any fee/charges during FY 2019-2020.
+In case, the school has already charged increased fee during FY 2019-2020, the school should make necessary adjustments from future fee/refund the amount of excess fee collected, if any, as per the convenience of the parents. - 2.
 To communicate with the parents through its website, notice board and circular about rejection of fee increase proposal of the school by the Directorate of Education. - 3.
 To ensure that salaries and benefits are paid to the staff in accordance with section 10(1) of DSEA, 1973 and Directorate's order dated 25 Aug 2017. - 4.
-To ensure that the salaries and allowances shall come out from the fees whereas capital expenditure will be a charge on the savings in accordance with the principles laid down by Hon'ble Supreme Court of India in its Judgment of Modern School vs Union of India and Others.
-Therefore, school must not include capital expenditure as a component of fee structure (to be submitted by the school under section 17(3) of DSEA, 1973). - 5.
-To utilise the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time. - 6.
-To rectify the financial and other irregularities/violations as listed above and submit the compliance report within 30 days from the date of this order to D.D.E.(PSB). - 7.
+To rectify the financial and other irregularities/violations as listed above and submit the compliance report within 30 days from the date of this order to D.D.E.(PSB). - 5.
+To ensure that the salaries and allowances shall come out from the fees whereas capital expenditure will be a charge on the savings in accordance with the principles laid down by Hon'ble Supreme Court of India in its Judgment of Modern School vs Union of India.
+Therefore, school must not include capital expenditure as a component of fee structure (to be submitted by the school under section 17(3) of DSEA, 1973). - To utilise the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time. - 7.
 The Compliance Report detailing rectification of the above listed deficiencies/ violations must also be attached with the proposal for enhancement of fee of subsequent academic session, as may be submitted by the school.
 Compliance of all the directions mentioned above will be examined before evaluation of proposal for enhancement of fee for subsequent academic session.